-The community of Fulbourn recognises the challenges posed by climate change and fully supports the application of the specific policies of the South Cambridgeshire Local Plan.
+The community of Fulbourn recognises the challenges posed by climate change and fully supports the application of the specific policies of the Local Plan.
 Locally specific measures are included in the various policies as appropriate.

 In compiling the Neighbourhood Plan important community aspirations, not within the scope of a neighbourhood plan have been identified.
 These include matters like improved management of green spaces and trees, expansion of recycling and grey water re-use, better traffic management and improvements to bus services and so on.
-These cannot form part of planning policy but are very important to the quality of life of the village: they are included in orange coloured boxes in the policy chapter where relevant and set out more fully in Section 14.
+These cannot form part of planning policy but are very important to the quality of life of the village: they are summarised alongside each policy chapter where relevant and set out more fully in Chapter 14.